Skip to main content

 This book discussion series is tailored for veterans and their families.
 Service members of all eras, their spouses, and adult children are welcome.
 We will read and discuss books written in very different styles but connected by themes of war, courage, honor, and trauma.

 Meetings will be held at Lexington Park library on the first Saturday of the month 2-4 p.m. except for the last meeting in June.
 It will be on the second Saturday, June 14.
-Supplies are limited; participants may pick up the book provided one month before the meetings.
+As supplies are limited, participants may pick up the book one month before the meetings or borrow a copy through the library.

 The Veterans Book Group is coordinated statewide by Maryland Humanities and is presented locally in partnership with St. Mary’s County Library.
 Veterans Book Group is supported this year by TowerCares Foundation, Andrews Federal Credit Union, and The Wawa Foundation.